MG+MSUM

 War Torn Ecologies: Resistant Worlds

-In a region often characterized by sectarian violence, “terrorism,” corruption, and resource exploitation, imaginative ecological practices continue to emerge through the cracks of occupation and war.
-This film program is part of the multidisciplinary artistic project War-Torn Ecologies: Resistant Worlds, which took place between London and Beirut in 2024 and 2025.
+The programme is part of the multidisciplinary artistic project War-Torn Ecologies: Resistant Worlds, taking place between London and Beirut in 2024 and 2025.

 Jumana Emil Abboud | Smuggling Lemons (2006, 20’18”)